Parthian Empire: Rome and Armenia

 With some 20,000 Romans dead, approximately 10,000 captured, and roughly another 10,000 escaping west, Crassus fled into the Armenian countryside.
 At the head of his army, Surena approached Crassus, offering a parley, which Crassus accepted.
 However, he was killed when one of his junior officers, suspecting a trap, attempted to stop him from riding into Surena's camp.
 Crassus' defeat at Carrhae was one of the worst military defeats of Roman history.
 Parthia's victory cemented its reputation as a formidable if not equal power with Rome.
 With his camp followers, war captives, and precious Roman booty, Surena traveled some 700 km (430 mi) back to Seleucia where his victory was celebrated.
 However, fearing his ambitions even for the Arsacid throne, Orodes had Surena executed shortly thereafter.

-Emboldened by the victory over Crassus, the Parthians attempted to capture Roman-held territories in Western Asia.
+Emboldened by the victory over Crassus, the Parthians attempted to capture Roman-held territories in West Asia.
 Crown prince Pacorus I and his commander Osaces raided Syria as far as Antioch in 51 BC, but were repulsed by Gaius Cassius Longinus, who ambushed and killed Osaces.
 The Arsacids sided with Pompey in the civil war against Julius Caesar and even sent troops to support the anti-Caesarian forces at the Battle of Philippi in 42 BC.

 Quintus Labienus, a general loyal to Cassius and Brutus, sided with Parthia against the Second Triumvirate in 40 BC; the following year he invaded Syria alongside Pacorus I. The triumvir Mark Antony was unable to lead the Roman defense against Parthia due to his departure to Italy, where he amassed his forces to confront his rival Octavian and eventually conducted negotiations with him at Brundisium.

 After Syria was occupied by Pacorus' army, Labienus split from the main Parthian force to invade Anatolia while Pacorus and his commander Barzapharnes invaded the Roman Levant.
 They subdued all settlements along the Mediterranean coast as far south as Ptolemais (modern Acre, Israel), with the lone exception of Tyre.
 In Judea, the pro-Roman Jewish forces of high priest Hyrcanus II, Phasael, and Herod were defeated by the Parthians and their Jewish ally Antigonus II Mattathias (r.
 40–37 BC); the latter was made king of Judea while Herod fled to his fort at Masada.